By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 You have the legal right to appeal the denial of your disability benefits claim.
 And if your first appeal is denied by the SSA, there are 3 more levels of appeal where you can challenge the denial of the disability benefits that you worked for.
 The steps of the review process are, the Reconsideration Review, a hearing before the Administrative Law Judge (ALJ), the Appeals Council Review, and the Federal Court Review at the U.S. District Court.
 We will be with you every step of the way in the appeals process even if it is necessary to go to Federal Court to advocate for your disability benefits.
 Meeting the eligibility requirements for disability benefits may seem like a challenging task.
 Each year, more than 75% of initial disability claims applications in Tennessee are denied.
 Most of these disability benefits claims were rejected based on simple error or inadequate information.

 At Jackson Law Firm, PLLC, we have devoted our practice nearly exclusively to individuals to garner the disability benefits they deserve.
-Our Chattanooga disability benefits lawyer understands disability law and possesses a keen awareness into what is needed to compile a successful disability benefits application, including what 'red flags' a DDS examiner is looking for to deny your disability benefits claim.
+Our Chattanooga disability benefits lawyer understands disability law and possesses a keen awareness of what is needed to compile a successful disability benefits application, including what 'red flags' a DDS examiner is looking for to deny your disability benefits claim.
 If you don't qualify for SSDI, SSI may be available.

 Supplemental Security Income

 If you don't qualify for SSDI because you don't have the work history you may be eligible for Supplemental Security Income (SSI).
-SSI is an assistance program offered by the SSA for people who have a condition or impairment that leaves them unable to work but have not earned the work credits to quailify for SSDI.
+SSI is an assistance program offered by the SSA for people who have a condition or impairment that leaves them unable to work but have not earned the work credits to qualify for SSDI.
 SSI is different from SSDI also because it is means tested, based on need, and takes your income and assets into account.
-If you are not sure whether you would qualify for SSDI or SSI, feel free to contact our attorney for a free case evaluation.
+If you are not sure whether you would qualify for SSDI or SSI, feel free to Contact our attorney for a free case evaluation.

 Contact Jackson Law Firm, PLLC Today!